-Based on the participant's identified needs, the EOR will work with the participant and their Community Supports Coordinator to keep the budget within the participant's approved Individual Budgetary Allotment (IBA).
-The IBA is maximum budget amount established in the waiver for participant services and goods.
+Based on the participant's identified needs, the EOR will work with the participant and their Consultant to keep the budget within the participant's approved Individual Budgetary Allotment (IBA).
+The IBA is the maximum budget amount established in the waiver for participant services and goods.
+One of these decisions is establishing pay rates to employees and vendors for services approved in the Mi Via budget.